positively-charged/bcc/doc/details.md

 --

-In a function, the magic identifier `__FUNCTION__` is a string literal that contains the name of the function:
+In a function, the magic identifier, `__FUNCTION__`, is a string literal that contains the name of the function:

 ```
 void SomeFunc() {